"

 Step 5: An IEP Meeting is Scheduled

-At this stage, the school has determined that the student is eligible for special education services, but an Individualized Education Program still needs to be developed.
-Based on the student’s academic needs and their disability type reflected in the Individuals with Disabilities Education Act, an Individualized Education Program must be developed to fit their needs.
+At this stage, the school has determined student eligibility for special education services, but still needs to develop an Individualized Education Program (IEP) based on the student’s individual academic needs and the student’s Individual Disabilities Education Act (IDEA) disability type.

-But before this can happen, the school must schedule a time for the student’s support team to meet with the student’s parent or guardian to discuss what this program will look like and work to develop it.
+But before this can happen, the school must schedule a time for the student’s support team to meet with the student’s parent or guardian to discuss the program’s details and work to further develop it.

 Individualized Education Programs Versus Individualized Family Service Plans

-According to the IRIS Center at Peabody College, Vanderbilt University, Individualized Education Programs and Individualized Family Service Plans include the following components (IRIS Center).
+According to the IRIS Center at Peabody College, Vanderbilt University, IEPs and Individualized Family Service Plans include the following components (IRIS Center).

 Step 6: The IEP Meeting is Held, and the IEP is Written

-After the Individualized Education Program (IEP) meeting has been scheduled, the student’s support team meets with the student’s parent or guardian to discuss the student’s needs and to develop an IEP.
+At the IEP meeting, the student’s support team meets with the student’s parent or guardian to discuss what a student needs for educational success and to develop an IEP.
 Remember, the student’s support team includes professionals from the student’s school and their parent or guardian.
-The purpose of this meeting is for everyone to discuss what the student needs to be successful in their education.

-To ensure that the student is being properly placed and supported, a parent or guardian needs to be part of the conversation since they know the student and their abilities.
-Additionally, parents and guardians are an integral part of the IEP process and must provide the school with consent before the student can receive special education services.
+To ensure proper placement and support for the student, the conversation must include a parent or guardian since they know the student and their abilities.
+In addition, parents and guardians are an integral part of the IEP process and must provide the school with consent before the student can receive special education services.

-When an IEP is developed, the student’s support team must consider the child’s strengths, areas of concern, results of evaluation/assessment, academic, developmental, and functional needs, and special factors (e.g., limited English skills, communication needs, assistive technology needs).
+When developing an IEP, the student’s support team must consider the child’s strengths, areas of concern, results of evaluation/assessment, academic, developmental, and functional needs, and special factors (e.g., limited English skills, communication needs, assistive technology needs).

 Step 7: Services are Provided

-Once an Individualized Education Program (IEP) has been developed, the student can begin receiving special education services.
-It is important for the IEP to be fully developed before providing students with special education services, as an IEP is a legally binding document that lists everything that needs to be in place for the student to thrive, including who will be involved in providing services, what services will be provided, where they will be delivered, and for how long.
+The student can begin receiving special education services after completion of the IEP.
+It is important for the IEP to be fully developed before providing students with special education services: A legally binding document, the IEP lists everything that must be in place for the student to thrive, including who will be involved in providing services, what services will be provided, where they will be delivered, and for how long.
 Because it is a legally binding document, all services documented in the IEP must be delivered as specified.

 Practice